vijinho/tweets-cli/README.md

 This is intentionally written as a stand-alone self-contained command-line php script, hacked-together, written in a procedural style.
 These are the command-line options available:

 ```
-Usage: php tweets.php <options>

-        Unshorten a URL, returning the text, CURL error code or -22 (wget failure) if other URL failure

 Usage: php tweets.php
 Adds/Modifies/Removes/Views tweets from exported twitter archive.
-The modified tweet text is a new attribute: text
-(Specifying any other unknown argument options will be ignored.)
+Specifying any other unknown argument options will be ignored.

         -h,  --help                   Display this help and exit
         -v,  --verbose                Run in verbose mode